mvkalsbeek/MiControl/README.md

 ## MiControl

 C# application/library for controlling MiLight WiFi enabled lightbulbs.
-It is currently in development.
+It is currently in development (alpha).

 |   | .NET 4.5.2 | Mono 3.8.0 |
 |---|:-----------|:-----------|